On the Importance of Uncertainty in Decision-Making with Large Language Models: Experiments

 \section{Experiments}

-In this section, we provide a comprehensive empirical study of LLM-based contextual bandits on real-world data.
+In this section, we provide an extensive empirical study of LLM-based contextual bandits on real-world data.
 We show how to adapt the epistemic uncertainty estimation techniques we described to bandits with pre-trained LLMs.
 In particular, we identify the best variant of the Laplace approximation and dropout to use, in addition to a proposed Epinet architecture that we show works well for TS with LLM bandits.
-Finally, we empirically show that the greedy policy is sub-optimal, shedding light on the importance of epistemic uncertainty for LLM bandits.
+Finally, we empirically show that the greedy policy is sub-optimal (in terms of final regret), shedding light on the importance of epistemic uncertainty for LLM bandits.